cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 In case the slot.csv file is on a different node, copy it to your Grafana Monitoring node manually.
-This step could be automated but I dont wish to open extra ports for this so I just copy and paste the content of the slot.csv file.
+This step could be automated but I don't wish to open extra ports for this so I just copy and paste the content of the slot.csv file.